Camera algorithms

 AUGMENTED REALITY

-• The algorithms referred as “augmented reality” render artificial objects om the frames captured by a real camera while moving.
+• The algorithms referred to as “augmented reality” render artificial objects from the frames captured by a real camera while moving.

-• Rendering the artificial objects is a well-known task, incorporated in most computer games.
-In order to render them in proper places, poses and orientations, scene analysis is needed:
+• Rendering artificial objects is a well-known task that is incorporated into most computer games.
+In order to render them in the proper places, poses, and orientations, scene analysis is needed.

-• Such algorithms are known as SLAM (Simultaneous Localization And Mapping).
-MMS has implemented and optimized one of the popular such algorithms (PTAM) on an embedded platform – TI’s OMAP3, achieving 25fps.
+• Such algorithms are known as SLAM (Simultaneous Localization and Mapping).
+MMS has implemented and optimized one of the most popular such algorithms (PTAM) on an embedded platform, TI’s OMAP3, achieving 25 fps.

-• Determine camera position and orientation in the scene for every frame
+• Determine the camera position and orientation in the scene for every frame.

-• Analysis of the features in the scene and finding as ground plane – a plane on which the artificial object should lie.
+• Analysis of the features in the scene and finding a ground plane—a plane on which the artificial object should lie.

 ELECTRONIC IMAGE STABILIZATION (EIS)

-• MMS EIS algorithm targets to stabilize preview and video
+• The MMS EIS algorithm targets stabilizing previews and videos.

-• It uses IMU data from gyroscope sensor and optionally camera orientation
+• It uses IMU data from the gyroscope sensor and, optionally, camera orientation.

-• MMS EIS does rolling shutter distortions compensation
+• MMS EIS does rolling shutter distortion compensation.

-• Zoom ROI Lock feature helps user to keep the camera view stable while zooming
+• The Zoom ROI Lock feature helps the user keep the camera view stable while zooming.

 CAMERA TYPE AND USE-CASE